ndextools/ndex-morphcs/docs/parameter-options.md

 # Parameter Options

-The user can pick from several command-line parser standards, which are listed below.
-And although examples used in this documentation are given in the POSIX and GNU formats, please use whichever standard you are most accustomed to using.
+The user can pick from several command-line parser standards:

 * POSIX like options (i.e. `-Sn linux`)
 * GNU like long options (i.e. `--input filename --output outfile --convert csv`)
 * Java like properties (i.e. `-Dc tsv`)
 * Short options with value attached (i.e. `-i filename`)
 * Long options with single hyphen (i.e. `-server`)

+Although examplesused in this documentation are given in the POSIX and GNU formats, please use whichever standard you are most accustomed to using.

 ### Help